oblac/jodd/README.md

 ## 👋 Hello!

-Welcome to Jodd - a unique, alternative world of Java :) You can find here some micro-frameworks and some handy tools.
+Welcome to **Jodd** - a unique, alternative world of Java :) You can find here some micro-frameworks and some handy tools.
 Nothing more, nothing less.
-Keep in mind that Jodd is mostly developed and maintained by a _single_ person.
-Really wish to complete the vision I had... but I can only do so much.
+Keep in mind that Jodd is mostly developed and maintained by a _single_ person: I can only do so much.

 <h4 align="center">Jodd = tools + ioc + mvc + db + aop + tx + json + html < 1.7 Mb</h4>